And what can be done to save a failed root canal?

 Of course not.
 Not always.
 But sometimes.
 Lets take a look at how root canals can fail, and whether it could be prevented.

-You get a root canal failure when a tooth that has had root canal needs MORE treatment.
+You have a root canal failure when a tooth that has had root canal needs MORE treatment of some sort.

 WHY would it need more treatment?
 BECAUSE there's a problem - nearly always, it's pain or discomfort when biting on the tooth.